I have been thinking about this a bit lately and openly talked about this with some of my friends and co-workers…

 I am not even 35 yet and is this supposed to be semi-midlife crisis?
 I should go get out, buy a 2009 used porsche and drive around city with a bunch of rich Chinese university students with 2018 Lamborghini…

 Enough of my semi-midlife crisis…I just had to get it off my chest.
 Supposedly healthy..
 Try it for yourself.

-Top 10 holding including cash represents 75% of our total portfolio.
-It was 71% last time… Big increase.
+Top 10 holding including cash represents substantial amount of our total portfolio.
+It increased even more.
 Does it mean I am even more confident with my top 10 holdings?
 Probably yes… I just wish I had all the cash in the world so that I can buy beautiful companies of the world.
 I am discovering more and more hidden gems once in a while and I just want to buy them all!!!